BOLDLab/response-map/README.md

 The response map is an LTI tool that allows students to respond to a question or give feedback and have the responses show up on a world map based on the location that they enter in.
 All the response are also processed and turned into a word cloud at the bottom of the map.
 Students can also upload an image along with their response.

+This code base is adapted from previous versions to allow easy deployment to Heroku, using an AWS S3 bucket for image storage and a JawsDB hosted mySQL database.

 ## Requirements
 * Get a Heroku account at [heroku.com](https://heroku.com)
 * [Create a Dyno](https://www.heroku.com/pricing) that fits your requirements.
 * Create a new PHP app in Heroku
 * Add the JawsDB MySQL resource
+* Create an Amazon S3 bucket with appropriate permissions

 Then login to the heroku cli
 ```bash